IRFAN-GujjAR/Tour_Guide_Islamabad/README.md

 "gradlew build" command or use "Import Project" in Android Studio.

 PROJECT LICENSE

-This project was submitted by IRFAN GujjAR as part of the Android Basics Nanodegree At Udacity.
+This project was created by IRFAN GujjAR as part of the Android Basics Nanodegree At Udacity.

 As part of Udacity Honor code, your submissions must be your own work, hence submitting this project as yours will cause you to break the Udacity Honor Code